solomonagyamfi-ai/solomonagyamfi-ai.github.io/projects/employee-workforce-analytics/README.md

 Power BI was used to transform the analysed data into an interactive dashboard.

-The dashboard presents key workforce indicators and allows users to explore employee demographics, education, status, salary and performance.
+The dashboard presents key workforce indicators and allows users to explore employee demographics, education, status, health insurance, revenue, and performance.

 ---